MMK21Hub/Capitalisation-Fixes/README.md

 Each variant includes the specific fixes that are required for its Minecraft version — nothing more and nothing less.

-If there isn't an officially-provided variant for your Minecraft version, you can compile a custom variant yourself using [the pack's build tool](#build-tool).
+If there isn't an officially-provided variant for your Minecraft version, you can compile one yourself using [the pack's build tool](#build-tool).

 ## Compatibility tables